 - Departmental Library: 134 Macquarie Street, Hobart.

-(All citizens have access to this library.
-It features a substantial coastal management collection.)
+(The public can access to this library, which features a substantial coastal management collection.)

 Launceston: Ph: 6336 5312.